 Sam may be a Lab/Rottweiler mix.
-He's approximately 2 years 6 months old and weighs just over 50 lbs..
+He's approximately 3 years 7 months old and weighs 64 lbs.
 He loves to run and play and is very smart!
 He knows the commands sit, stay, down and come.

 He's very affectionate and is always happy to see you.
 After a joyful greeting, he settles down and loves to snuggle.
 He has an 'adoring' personality and once he gets to know you, he will be very attached to you.
-He will 'adore' you.
+He will lay his head on your knee, stare lovingly with his big brown eyes and 'adore' you.

-Sam also enjoys tumbling about with his sister, Rosie.
+Sam also enjoys tumbling about with his sister, Rosie, and the rest of our pack.
 Sam is learning to walk on a leash, is crate-trained and is housebroken.
 I didn't have to teach him at all.
 He came to me ready to do his business outside!
 He has not been around cats, so I don't know how he would do with them.
 Since he's a strong boy, he would probably do better with older children.
-However, he is very loving with my 3 & 5 year old grandchildren.
+However, he is very loving with my 4 & 6 year old grandchildren.
 He's always trying to give them kisses.

 Sam has been trained not to sit on sofas or beds, or to jump up on counters in case new owners would prefer the same.
 However, I'm sure he wouldn't mind learning how to be a couch potato or snuggling up with you!